prav2202/Iot-project-Software-Engineering/README.md

 # Real-time Parking Monitoring System

 # Problem Statement
-The conventional parking system does not detect the number of cars inside the parking sapce and the number of parking space still available.
-With implementation of sensors and IoT, we can get real time data of the cars coming in and out of the parking space.
-We can also improve the system by getting the data on the peak hours and the average duration of the cars inside the parking lot to automatically calculate the parking fees.
+The conventional garden does not have a monitoring system to monitor the temperature, humidity and soil moisture of the garden.
+With implementation of sensors and IoT, we can get real time data of the temperature, humidity and soil moisture in the garden.

 # Design Statement
-	1. To determine the number of cars that occupied the parking lots daily.
+	1. To determine the temperature of the surroundings in the garden.
-	2. To calculate the total hours for the parking lots to be occupied by the car.
+	2. To determine the humidity of the garden.
-	3. To determine the cost of the parking lot occupancy depending on the total hours.
+	3. To determine the soil moisture value of the soil in the garden.
-	4. To analyze the peak hours for the parking lots' occupancy.
-	5. To determine the most used parking lot spot in that area.
-	6. To determine the highest payment for the parking lot occupancy.

 # System Architecture